What does Paul say in this verse?

 It could be an objective genitive in which it means the circumcision which Christ received.

 …and in Him you were also circumcised with a circumcision made without hands.
-Yes, when Christ was circumcised on the eighth day and had His flesh cut off, so you also had your sinful nature cut off when you were spiritually circumcised.
+Yes, when Christ was circumcised on the eighth day and had His flesh cut off, you also had your sinful nature cut off when you were spiritually circumcised.
 (Colossians 2:11)

 A variation on this view is that the circumcision referred to here is not Christ’s circumcision on the eighth day but his circumcision which took place on the cross.
-On the cross, Jesus’ body was stripped off as a punishment for the sins of His people.
+On the cross, Jesus’ body was cut off as a punishment for the sins of His people.
 To paraphrase:

 …and in Him you were also circumcised with a circumcision made without hands.
 This took place when Christ, so to speak, was circumcised on the cross, when His flesh was torn off and He died.
 (Colossians 2:11)